davislin77/github-action/README.md

 # Github action lab. ☆
   This is a playground for testing github actions.

-## Automatically add 'APPROVED' label onto a PR once it's approved.
+## Automatically add 'approved' label onto a PR once it's approved.
+  ><